- About ME

 - Not be enrolled in two undergraduate programs or in a dual-degree program in either their undergraduate or graduate program.

-- Engineering Global Leadership (EGL) students are ineligible for SGUS and vice versa.
+- Engineering Global Leadership (EGL) students are ineligible for SUGS and vice versa.

 - Application Process: The application process has two steps.

-- SGUS students must enroll in Rackham for a minimum of two full terms (at least 9 credits per term), paying full Rackham tuition.
-SGUS students do not dual register.
+- SUGS students must enroll in Rackham for a minimum of two full terms (at least 9 credits per term), paying full Rackham tuition.
+SUGS students do not dual register.

 - Double-counting & Transfer of Credits: